-During the early days of the Coronavirus crisis, all of America seemed to realize how vital truck drivers are to our daily lives.
+During the early days of the Coronavirus crisis in 2020, all of America seemed to realize how vital truck drivers are to our daily lives.
 Truck drivers were finally getting the recognition they deserve.

 Sadly, despite the recognition, truck drivers are still being treated badly in ways that the general public likely does not understand.

 Both before the pandemic and after, truck drivers face many challenges the general public isn’t aware of — but should be.

 CDLLife asked our App community what they wished the general public knew about the trucking industry.

 Truck stop showers are expensive — they range anywhere from $12 to $16 per shower!
 Some truck drivers are forced to pay for parking.
 Parking is approximately $25.
 Truck stop food is expensive.
 Many truck stops don’t have enough showers.
 For example, some have 100 parking spots and 4 showers.

 “We get charged for parking at truck stops an showers are at least $12.00 and it’s another $12.00 to weigh.
 That’s $50 a day to stay clean and legal.”

 “Overpriced food items.
 Canned food is $5.00.”